Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which adds execution permission to the owner, the group owner and other users to the file
+scripts which sets the permission to the file with no permission for owner and group with other users